manticoresoftware/manticoresearch-javascript/docs/SearchApi.md

 searchRequest.index = "test";
 searchRequest.fulltext_filter = new Manticoresearch.QueryFilter('Star Trek 2');

-// or create SearchRequest in an alternative way searchRequest = {"index":"test","query":{"query_string":"find smth"}};
+// or create SearchRequest in an alternative way as in the previous versions of the client.
+It uses a single complex JSON object for a query field searchRequest = {"index":"test","query":{"query_string":"find smth"}};

 // Perform a search
-async function(){
+(async function searchExample() {
     var res = await searchApi.search(searchRequest);
     console.log(JSON.stringify(res, null, 4));
-}
+})();

 ```